-Of the sectors/industries in society, transport is one of the most impactful in a few different ways.
+The transport sector is one of the most impactful sectors across society in a few different ways.

 Summary – What Is The Impact Of Transport & Vehicles On The Environment & Humans?